BROADSoftware/HADeploy/docsite/docs/plugins_reference/core/encrypted_vars.md

 NB: As the encrypted value is directly provided to Ansible, which will decrypt it in memory, HADeploy itself does not perform any decryption.
 So, there is no risk to have a decrypted, clear value in some intermediate file.

-Using this pattern, most of the values of type string can be encrypted in the depployement file.
+Using this pattern, most of the values of type string can be encrypted in the deployment file.

 Another use case of encryption is to protect the ranger admin password in the `ranger_relay` definition:
 ```yaml